glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 ## Have an auto-analysis

 Now you can execute your plan.
-But you need to **monitor** it, and have logs, metrics and traces, and have dashboards to visualize it.
-You need to do regularly **retrospectives** and **plannings**.
+But you need to **monitor** it, have logs, metrics, and traces, and have dashboards to visualize it.
+You need to do regular **retrospectives** and **plans**.
-Respectively to adjust your strategy in function of time, and continue to converge to the filling of your goals.
-Then to define new goals or delete goals in order to avoid the shortage of tasks, the overload, or the accumulation of deprecated goals.
-Then you need to measure with your **KPI** your productivity.
+Respectively adjust your strategy in the function of time, and continue to converge to the filling of your goals.
+Then define new goals or delete goals in order to avoid the shortage of tasks, the overload, or the accumulation of deprecated goals.
+Then you need to measure your **KPI** and your productivity.
 You need to have a **feedback loop** to build your **virtuous circle**, and iterate on it.

 # For example for your lifetime

-Are you a student, a worker or a retiree?
-Take the example of a worker, more precisely a professional software engineer full-time working exclusively for a unique company at the beginning of its career.
-By hoping, that it matches to your **auto-introspection**, else the following could help you to do the same thing for your personal context.
-I give you here only a **partial overview** of how it can be done, this example is not necessary my real usage of my personal time.
+Are you a student, a worker, or a retiree?
+Take the example of a worker, more precisely a professional software engineer full-time working exclusively for a unique company at the beginning of their career.
+By hoping, that it matches your **auto-introspection**, else the following could help you to do the same thing for your personal context.
+I give you here only a **partial overview** of how it can be done, this example is not necessarily my real usage of my personal time.

 {% include article-google-drawing.html title="Timescale of the human life"
 src="https://docs.google.com/drawings/d/e/2PACX-1vTP167tBMm4i3nTOrf72NzpkGNLuTAVMnsQqdasktHiuAnOx-AMG1G9We3qWRADeDgrfCC3EV2Oxwm7/pub?w=537&h=147"